 Available now!
 Charlie's Song is the heartwarming sequel to Dahlia in Bloom.
 Along with the release of the book, the recording of "Charlie's Song," (lyrics by Susan Koehler; music by W. Heath Fowler; performed by W. Heath Fowler) is now available on multiple streaming outlets!

-Susan Koehler is an author, consultant, and veteran educator.
-Over the past 34 years, she has taught all grades from kindergarten to middle school and has served as a reading coach and an adjunct professor.
-She has traveled across the country providing professional development in the teaching of writing and is the author of four professional books and five nonfiction books for children.
-Susan was the 2004 Leon County Teacher of the Year and the 2005 recipient of the Mary Brogan Award for Excellence in Education.
-Currently, she teaches sixth and seventh grade language arts while developing middle grade fiction that speaks to the hearts of children.
-Dahlia in Bloom, her first novel for young readers, was released August 2019.
+Susan is also an educational consultant who specializes in the teaching of reading and writing.
+Over the course of 36 years, she taught all grades from kindergarten through middle school and served as a reading coach and an adjunct professor.
+She has traveled across the country providing professional development and is the author of four professional books for teachers and five nonfiction books for children.
+Susan was the 2004 Leon County Teacher of the Year and the 2005 recipient of Florida's Mary Brogan Award for Excellence in Teaching.

 Buy Susan's Books

 Find "Charlie's Song," lyrics by Susan Koehler, music by W. Heath Fowler, performed by W. Heath Fowler, on multiple streaming outlets.

 Check out my Podcast interview with host Dori Durbin.
 Learn the importance of reading to and with kids, and hear a bit about Nobody Kills Uncle Buster and Gets Away With It.